-The Hidden Beauty Benefits of Mistletoe
+The Hidden Beauty and Health Benefits of Mistletoe

 The little red berries that grow on the winter version of mistletoe are purely aesthetic—the real power is in the leaves and stems.
 The liquid extract that comes from these parts has been used in Europe for ages as an herbal remedy to treat everything from delirium to insomnia.

 In skin and hair products, there’s evidence that it works as an anti-inflammatory and helps make our exteriors softer and more resilient.
-“It works as a stimulant and vasodilator,” says cosmetic chemist, Perry Romanowski.
-This means that it helps with the dilation of blood vessels within the skin.
-This could be why it’s been said to help treat varicose veins, but Romanowski says that there isn’t good enough evidence to prove it.
+“It works as a stimulant and vasodilator,” says cosmetic chemist Perry Romanowski.
+This means that mistletoe can help with the dilation of blood vessels within the skin.
+This could be why it’s been said to help treat varicose veins, but Romanowski says that there’s not enough research to verify this yet.

-MORE: Limited Edition Beauty Sets for Last Minute Holiday Shoppers
+MORE: Limited Edition Beauty Sets for Last-Minute Holiday Shoppers

 How It Works

-If your goal with using mistletoe is to to help boost the softness and elasticity of your skin, Romanowski says that it needs to be in a leave-on formula like a body cream instead of a body wash, where any smoothing benefits will just run down the drain.
-Also keep in mind before you start rubbing just any mistletoe across your skin, that not all species of the plant are safe.
-Some are poisonous and can even raise blood pressure.
-The more commonly used variation is a European mistletoe that goes by the name Viscum album.
-This version isn’t poisonous and is said to actually help lower blood pressure, amongst other things.
-Most extracts that you’ll find online will be labeled European mistletoe, but just keep that note in the back of your mind as you shop.
+The mistletoe variety that’s used commonly is a European mistletoe that goes by the name Viscum album.
+This version isn’t poisonous and is said to actually help lower blood pressure, among other things.
+Most extracts you’ll find online may be labeled European mistletoe, but make sure you’re purchasing them from reputable sources so there’s no doubt about its origin and safety.

+Interested in the beauty benefits of mistletoe?
+You can use it to help boost the softness and elasticity of your skin, Romanowski says, as long as it’s in a leave-on formula like a body cream (instead of a body wash, where any smoothing benefits will just run down the drain).

-One of the bigger benefits of this holiday bush is immune support.
-“You definitely reap larger benefits from ingesting mistletoe extract rather than applying it topically,” says Jules Miller, founder of the organic wellness powders line, The Nue.
-Co.
-“The largest bank of research centers around its benefits as an immune-booster since it has naturally inbuilt antibacterial, antioxidant, and antiviral properties.”
+Immune support is another major benefit to this holiday plant—and a well-timed one, at that.
+“You definitely reap larger benefits from ingesting mistletoe extract rather than applying it topically,” says Jules Miller, founder of the organic wellness powders line, The Nue Co.
+“The largest bank of research centers around mistletoe’s benefits as an immune-booster, since it has naturally inbuilt antibacterial, antioxidant, and antiviral properties.”

 MORE: The Product That May Replace Your Coconut Oil in 2018